itwrite/js-model/README.md

 In the spirit of open source software development, Model always encourages community code contribution.
 To help you get started.

-Environments in which to use js-Model
+Environments in which to use Model
 --------------------------------------

 - [source](https://github.com/itwrite/js-model/blob/master/model-1.0.1.min.js)

-What you need to build your own js-Model
+What you need to build your own Model
 --------------------------------------

 In order to build Model, you need to have the latest Node.js/npm and git 1.7 or later.
 Earlier versions might work, but are not supported.